-The Covivio consolidated SNFP presents detailed reporting on greenhouse gas emissions by business, including those of Covivio Hotels, thus complying with the provisions of Article 173 of the French Energy Transition Act for green growth and its implementation decree of 29 December 2015.
+The Covivio consolidated SNFP presents detailed reporting on greenhouse gas emissions by business, including those of Covivio Hotels, thus complying with the provisions of Article 173 of the French Energy Transition law for green growth and its implementation decree of 29 December 2015.
 This reporting explains how Covivio's low-carbon strategy and its objectives and initiatives align with the goal of limiting global warming to 2°C as enshrined in the Paris Agreement of December 2015.
 It highlights in particular energy consumption and CO2 emissions linked to the use of buildings, adapted to climate conditions.

-Since 2017, this reporting has been aligned to the 17 sustainable development goals (SDGs) defined by the United Nations.
-In line with the main international reference frameworks (GRI Standards.)
-EPRA Sustainability Best Practices Recommendations, SASB).

-It also includes recommendations issued by the Task force on Climate-related Financial Disclosures (TCFD), based on incorporating financial impacts inherent to climate change.
+Since 2017, this reporting has been aligned to the 17 Sustainable Development Goals (SDGs) defined by the United Nations.
+In line with the main international reference frameworks (GRI Standards, EPRA Sustainability Best Practices Recommendations, SASB).
+It also includes recommendations issued by the Task Force on Climate-related Financial Disclosures (TCFD), based on incorporating financial impacts inherent to climate change.
 In 2017/2018, work done with the Scientific and Technical Center for Building (CSTB) made it possible to set carbon targets consistent with a 2°C scenario.
-These objectives were approved by the Science Based Targets initiative (SBT) in the summer of 2018(1).
-In 2021, this work has been updated and the target has been raised, with a commitment by Covivio to cut greenhouse gas emissions per m2 by 40% by end-2030 compared to 2010 (up from 34% initially) across the whole of its activities in Europe, particular in
+These objectives were approved by the Science Based Targets (SBT) initiative in the summer of 2018 (1).
+In 2021, this work was updated and the target raised, with a commitment by Covivio to cut greenhouse gas emissions per m2 by 40% by end-2030 compared to 2010 (up from 34% initially) across the whole of its activities in Europe, particularly in hotels.